Tips for selling firearms

 Even better yet, have multiple photos showing close ups of different angles etc.

 Take the time to write a good description.
 It doesn't have to be long, just informative.
 Keep in mind that when you use gunpost.ca, your description can be cut down significantly since there are fields that you can fill out most of the details.
-Like; make, model, caliber, classification etc.(Just a side note about filling out those fields.
-That makes your ad more searchable to those looking for what you have.)
+Like; make, model, caliber, classification, action, etc.(Just a side note about filling out those fields.
+That makes your ad more searchable to those looking for what you have, as mentioned earlier in this article.)

 (I thought I'd throw in a screenshot of another ad that does a good job with that aspect of the description, just as another example.)